How to go Bankrupt

 There is no advice about how to complete your application on the Government’s website.
 If you need help you should contact us about our Assistance Service.

-Once your application is submitted it is then be reviewed by the Adjudicator.
+Once your application is submitted it is reviewed by the Adjudicator.
 Given you qualify for bankruptcy you will almost certainly be accepted.

 The income and expenses section of your application form must completed accurately.
 It is used determine whether you can make ongoing payments towards your debts.